Dental Crowns Indianapolis, IN

-They can also cover dental implants or hold dental bridges in place.
+Crowns can also cover dental implants or hold dental bridges in place.
 A tooth crown can make a broken tooth look like a natural tooth again.
-They provide long-term solutions to individual cracked or stained teeth.
+At North Meridian Dental Excellence, we provide long-term solutions for tooth damage.
+Visit our dental office for all your dental crown needs.

 A dental crown is a fixed dental restoration.
 It will cover the entire tooth like a cap.
 Your dentist will permanently bond it into place after preparing the tooth.
 To prepare the tooth, the dentist will numb the area around the tooth.
 Then, he will remove any old crowns, fillings, decay, or damage from the tooth.
 He will significantly reduce the size of the tooth, leaving behind enough to secure the crown.